Your Guide To Buy to Let Mortgage in Dubai, UAE

 Buy to let mortgages require a larger deposit when compared with conventional residential mortgages.
 Buyers of residential property have to pay high rental income, high interest rate and also you have to pay more stamp duty.

 Why buy to let mortgage is expensive in UAE?

-Buy to let mortgage is expensive when compared with conventional residential mortgage.
-This is because buy to let mortgage involves high interest rate and larger fees when compared with conventional mortgage payment options.
+Buy to let mortgage is expensive when compared with a conventional residential mortgage.
+This is because buy to let mortgage involves high-interest rates and larger fees when compared with conventional mortgage payment options.

 Mortgage costs in the UAE

 When you have to take out a buy to let mortgage in Dubai, you are required to pay a fee of 0.25% of the balance for the purpose of registering the loan.
 Your lender also has the option to charge you a particular valuation fee.
 He may also require you payment of mortgage protection insurance.
 However, the property may be repossessed by the lender for late mortgage payment.

 As of December 2020, mortgage rates start at 2.75% on a one-year fixed rate, 3.88% for three years or 3.98% for five years.
 These are also some of the lowest rates on the market.
 Cost of mortgage within the UAE could fluctuate significantly over time.
 This depends on the economic situation of the country.
 As a result, individuals looking to purchase residential property may well need to pay considerably more.